Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Conclusions

 \section{Conclusions}

-This work introduces a novel, learning-based approach to heuristic generation for multi-agent epistemic planning, leveraging Graph Neural Networks to guide informed search.
+This work introduces a novel, learning-based approach to heuristics generation for multi-agent epistemic planning, leveraging Graph Neural Networks to guide informed search.
 By embedding Kripke structures and training a GNN to approximate the perfect heuristics, we enable scalable MEP planning through learning.

+We investigated three distinct embeddings of Kripke structures and evaluated their effect on the heuristics accuracy.
+Through a comprehensive benchmarking, we identified the embedding configurations that most effectively balance expressiveness and scalability.

-Our implementation, \deep, demonstrates solid performance across standard benchmarks, reducing the number of explored nodes up to 91\% compared to uninformed search.
+Our implementation, \deep, demonstrates solid performance across standard benchmarks, reducing the number of explored nodes compared to uninformed search.
 The method also generalizes well to unseen domains and is competitive against existing heuristics.

 These results highlight the potential of heuristics learning in MEP, where heuristics are scarce.
-For these reasons, this work represents a foundational step toward bridging machine learning and multi-agent epistemic planning.